Better-Conversations/flightplans/Documentation/HOW-TO.md

 ## Building a Flight Plan

+TODO can all text strings be Markdown?

 A flight plan has the following components which you declare when starting:

 - `module_title`, a string
 - `module_number`, an integer
-- `learning_outcomes`, a Markdown block which will be rendered as a the learning outcomes
+- `learning_outcomes`, a Markdown string which will be rendered as a the learning outcomes
 - `demo`, describes the demo or alternative

 ## Blocks